Leo-Simpson/c-lasso/docs/source/contributing.rst

 Seeking for support ?
 =======================

- If the above ways of interacting with c-lasso does not fit your request, you can also `contact directly one of the autors <leo.bill.simpson@gmail.com>`_.
+If the above ways of interacting with c-lasso does not fit your request, you may `contact directly one of the autors <leo.bill.simpson@gmail.com>`_.